shireenrao/UnitTesting/README.md

 The unit tests are located in the same package as the module being tested.
 This is the easiest to implement and run.
 I don't have to do anything special to run the tests.
+The directory structure is like this

+    Projects/
+        MyApp/
+            myapp.py
+            test_myapp.py

-Simply run the test as
+Simply run the test from within the MyApp folder as

     % python test_myapp.py
     or